-That the Board of Public Utilities recommend that the City Council:
+That the City Council:

-- 1. Adopt an Authorizing Resolution for the City Manager, or his designee, to sign and submit the Clean Water State Revolving Fund application for financial assistance (either a grant or a loan) for the Jackson Street Recycled Water Pipeline Project (Project), Phase I and II; - 2.
+- Adopt an Authorizing Resolution for the City Manager, or his designee, to sign and submit the Clean Water State Revolving Fund application for financial assistance (either a grant or a loan) for the Jackson Street Recycled Water Pipeline Project (Project), Phase I and II; - 2.
 Adopt a reimbursement resolution for financing the costs of constructing the Project through such loan; and - 3.
 Adopt a pledged revenue and fund(s) resolution for repayment of any financing costs for constructing the Project.